lukedegruchy/ceylon-chayote/README.md

 Ceylon Chayote
 ====================

-Various utility classes and methods for Ceylon:
+Various utility classes and methods for Ceylon.
+These are intended to all be written in native Ceylon, with no dependency on JDK-specific modules.
 ---------------------

 * Format Integers as either hex or bits Strings with padding and underscores to make them more readable.